Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Methods

 \paragraph{System prompt embedding.} Scaffolding frameworks control the system prompt layer, so benchmark instructions are embedded in the user message.
 Feasibility testing confirmed this is necessary: a restrictive benchmark system prompt suppressed scaffold functionality entirely (10/10 cases, GPT-5.2; Appendix~\ref{app:sysprompt}), illustrating that benchmarks and scaffolds make competing claims on the system prompt layer.

-All configurations share: (i)~temperature~0 (where supported; GPT-5.2 does not accept this parameter), (ii)~identical prompt content, (iii)~no external tools or retrieval, (iv)~identical model version.
-The only variable is scaffolding structure.
+All configurations share: (i)~temperature~0 (where supported; GPT-5.2 does not accept this parameter), (ii)~identical \emph{benchmark-item} content (scaffold-internal critic and decomposition prompts necessarily differ across configurations; these are the operational definition of each scaffold architecture, documented in detail in Section~\ref{sec:methods} and the released code), (iii)~no external tools or retrieval, (iv)~identical model version.
+The only variable in the causal sense is scaffolding architecture; the scaffold-specific prompts are part of what defines that architecture rather than confounding it.